douglassilver/Big-Int-and-Big-Prime/README.md

 Thanks to the CLRS book, I can implement the BigPrimeEngine, a multi_threaded random large prime number generator based on Miller-Rabin test and the large number class.
 Howerver, it runs quite slow now and take a long time to find a 1024 bits prime number.

+After testing, multi-threading procedure runs faster than single-threading one only when it comes to 1024 bits prime number.
+So set sub-thread to 1 if you want a 512 or less bits prime number.